jstewmc/transient/README.md

 ## That's it!

 That's about it!
 This is the first version.
-Of course, I'm sure I missed something.
+I'm sure I missed something.
 Any issues, comments, and suggestions are appreciated.

-Here are a few improvements I'm thinking about:

-* ~~Do you have to attach an Entity?
-Why not just allow the programmer to attach an entity or a vanilla object?~~ (Done!)
-* ~~We should allow a _source_ entity to define requirements, like an interface it expects the _destination_ entity to implement at a minimum.~~
-* We should allow a calling class to defined requirements, like an interface that the entity, in its current state, must implement.
-* I should consolidate the `Exception\NotFound\Methods` and `Exception\NotFound\Method` as well as the `Exception\NotFound\Properties` and `Exception\NotFound\Property` exception classes.
-They basically do the same thing, and the difference is confusing.
-* Then, I should rename the `Exception\Redeclaration\Methods` and `Exception\Redeclaration\Properties` to the singular form.

 ## About